watzon/marionette/README.md

 # Start an action chain and perform it
 session.perform_actions do
-  # Click the "INSTALL" link, offsetting by 25 pixels so we make sure we hit it
+  # Click the "INSTALL" link
-  click ".main-actions a:nth-child(1)", 25, 25
+  click ".main-actions a:nth-child(1)"
 end

 sleep 5